 Moderation and production:

-This debate was live streamed and you can listen to a full recording here.
+You can listen to a full recording of the debate here.

 Snowflake Liberal Elite Whinging about ‘Populism’ Can’t Stand the Idea They Don’t Know Best…WE Do, Tony Parsons, The Sun, 10th December 2016